Sidney, British Columbia: Government

-The Town of Sidney is a municipality governed by an elected Council.
-The elected Council, 2015–2018 consists of one Mayor and six Councillors.
-Mayor Steve Price, Councillor Erin Bremner-Mitchell, Councillor Tim Chad, Councillor Barbara Fallot, Councillor Mervyn Lougher-Goodey, Councillor Cam McLennan, and Councillor Peter Wainwright.
+The Town of Sidney is a municipality governed by an elected Council which, as of 2025, consists of one Mayor and six Councillors: Mayor Cliff McNeil-Smith, Councillor Sara Duncan, Councillor Terri O'Keeffe, Councillor Steve Duck, Councillor Scott Garnett, Councillor Richard Novek, and Councillor Chad Rintoul.

 Education

 Public schools serving Sidney residents are operated by School District 63 Saanich.
 These include Sidney Elementary School, North Saanich Middle School, and Parkland Secondary School.

 Sister city

 On June 30, 2008, the Sidney Sister Cities Association and the town of Sidney, BC declared the twinning of Sidney and Niimi, Okayama, Japan.
 This was Sidney's third sister city, following Cairns, Queensland, Australia and Anacortes, Washington, United States.

 Attractions

 Sidney's most popular attraction is its position on the Salish Sea.
 Sidney-by-the-Sea is the gateway to the southern Gulf Islands National Park Reserve, and is an eco-tourist destination, with whale-watching, bird-watching, kayaking and scuba-diving.
 It is home to the new Shaw Ocean Discovery Centre.
 Shoal Harbour Migratory Bird Sanctuary is located within Sidney and the adjoining Sidney Channel Important Bird Area, an internationally recognized site important to a variety of seabirds and waterfowl.

 Sidney has its own local history museum, the Sidney Museum and Archives, which features displays about the history of the surrounding Peninsula as well as temporary exhibits.
 As home to the Victoria International Airport Sidney also hosts the British Columbia Aviation Museum which features displays, artifacts, restored historical aircraft and a vintage aircraft restoration workshop.

 During the summer, Sidney hosts a street market on Thursday evenings on the main street (Beacon).
 "Sidney days" is another event that occurs at the beginning of July.
 To celebrate, Sidney has a parade, a build-a-boat contest, a small fair and fireworks in the evening.
 In the winter, Sidney has a holiday parade as well as a lighted sailpast boat parade.
 Sidney has many dining places including Greek, Thai, Chinese, Japanese, and west-coast restaurants.
-With 12 bookstores, Sidney is officially one of Canada's 2 book towns, the other being St. Martins, New Brunswick.
+With 12 bookstores, Sidney is officially one of Canada's 2 book towns, the other being Fundy-St. Martins, New Brunswick.
 It also has almost as many coffee joints and cafes to sit and read in.